apache/apisix/docs/en/latest/plugins/limit-conn.md

 ## Description

-The `limit-con` Plugin limits the number of concurrent requests to your services.
+The `limit-conn` Plugin limits the number of concurrent requests to your services.

 ## Attributes